Beyond the Ground Truth: Enhanced Supervision for Image Restoration: Experiments

 \subsubsection{Qualitative results}

 We present qualitative results demonstrating the effectiveness of ORNet in refining restoration outputs.
 Figures~\ref{fig:qual_GOPRO} and \ref{fig:sidd_qual} demonstrate comparisons on the GoPro and SIDD datasets, respectively.
-When applied on top of existing restoration models, ORNet consistently enhances perceptual quality by sharpening fine structures—such as the cracks between stones in Figure~\ref{fig:qual_GOPRO} and the clarity of text and edges in Figure~\ref{fig:sidd_qual}.
+When applied on top of existing restoration models, ORNet consistently enhances perceptual quality by sharpening fine structures.
 Across diverse scenes, ORNet produces outputs with cleaner details and noticeably improved visual sharpness compared to those produced by the original restoration models.